LLEDA -- Lifelong Self-Supervised Domain Adaptation

-Current domain adaptation methods operate under the assumption that datasets from both the source and the target domains are accessible at the same time during training, which may not be feasible in practice.
-In addition, DA algorithms require fully labelled datasets, therefore these algorithms require annotating massive training datasets for newly observed domains, which is a very time-consuming, cumbersome and expensive process.
-To relax this constraint, we propose a novel framework called LLEDA that can address both catastrophic forgetting and domain-agnostic knowledge transfer without accessing the labels either from the source or the target domain, and having access to a single domain at any given time.
+Domain adaptation (DA) methods based on deep learning have received significant attention in recent years for mitigating the domain shift from the training domain to the inference domain \cite {long2015learning, thota2020multi, ganin2016domain, Thota_2021_CVPR}, and have even been suggested as transformative technologies in settings such as agriculture \cite{durrant2021might, onoufriou2023premonition} and arts \cite{pasqualino2021unsupervised}.
+However, current domain adaptation methods operate under the assumption that datasets from both the source and the target domains are accessible at the same time during training, which may not be feasible in practice.
+In addition, DA algorithms require fully labeled datasets, even state-of-the-art Unsupervised Domain Adaptation (UDA) methods need access at least to the source labeled dataset.
+Therefore, these algorithms require persistent manual annotation, which is time-consuming, cumbersome and expensive.
+Finally, just updating the underlying model will not be sufficient, as the model would likely forget the past learned domain information resulting in catastrophic forgetting.
+Acknowledging these issues, we propose LLEDA that addresses both catastrophic forgetting and domain-agnostic knowledge transfer using solely unlabeled datasets with access to a single domain at any given time.